Instacart shoppers plan a series of actions in protest of company’s wage practices – TechCrunch

 “We’re still just trying to get this one tiny thing: double the default tip percentage,” Instacart shopper and protest organizer Sarah (pseudonym) told TechCrunch.
 “We’ve tried endlessly to get them to raise the base guarantee pay.
 But we feel like, fine, at least give us the higher default tip.”

-Instacart currently suggests a default tip of 5% but workers want Instacart to increase it to 10%.
-Next week, Instacart shoppers plan to take a number of actions. including filing a complaint with the U.S. Department of Labor as well as filing a wage claim.
+Instacart currently suggests a default tip of 5%, but workers want Instacart to increase it to 10%.
+Next week, Instacart shoppers plan to take a number of actions, including filing a complaint with the U.S. Department of Labor as well as filing a wage claim.

 Sarah, who has been an Instacart shopper for four years in California, says shoppers have become furious because it’s clear Instacart does not respect them.

 “We’re trying to continuously show them that we do have power,” Sarah said.
-“I believe this protest of seven days is going to be the most powerful thing we’ve ever done because it has the ability to really fuck them up.”
+“I believe this protest of six days is going to be the most powerful thing we’ve ever done because it has the ability to really fuck them up.”

 The full schedule is as follows:

-- December 16: File complaint with the U.S. Department of Labor, asking the department to audit Instacart’s previous practice of misappropriating tips
+- December 16: File complaint with the U.S. Department of Labor, asking the department to audit Instacart’s previous practice of misappropriating tips.

-- December 18: File a wage claim regarding Instacart’s classification of shoppers as 1099 independent contractors
+- December 18: File a wage claim regarding Instacart’s classification of shoppers as 1099 independent contractors.

 - December 19: Hand-deliver binders, filled with a letter and personal notes from workers, to CEOs of six partner stores.
 Workers want partner stores to help ensure minimum standards and earnings.